Try Premium+ free for 7 days. Sign up and start learning now.

 A lower case “m” indicates the chord should be minor.
 If there is nothing after the letter name, then the chord should be major.
 In other words, if the chord is written as “A,” it’s the major A chord.
 If the name is written as “Am” instead, it’s the minor A chord.

 Play the tune or just a few notes of it to guide you as you sing.
-You can either pick these out by ear if you can, or you can learn to read the right-hand notes and get the music notes.
+You can either pick these out by ear if you can or learn to read the right-hand notes and get the music notes.
 This depends on how good your musical instincts are.
 It’s not necessary to read sheet music to learn how to play piano, but it does help to learn more songs.

 Notes are written on five lines and the noteheads (the round bit) alternate with the line going through the middle of them (line notes) or sitting in between the lines (space notes).
 Like this:

 It’s easiest to learn the lines and spaces separately.
 When working out what letter the note is, just use F A C E for the space notes and E G B D F for the line notes.

 Notes can be written below and above the staff.
 The note just below the five lines is D and the note below that with its own line through it is middle C. The space note that sits on the top of the staff is G and the next note up is A:

 Once you have the hang of reading the right-hand notes, try reading the music for a song you like and putting the chords in your left hand.
-If you want to learn how to play a song on piano, it’s good to start with something you are familiar with already.
+If you want to learn how to play a song on piano, it’s good to start with something you’re already familiar with.